Xman94/ZillowAPI/README.md

 - Google Colab

 ## How to use:
-- Paste the code into a new google Colab workbook.
+- Use Git to clone the repo.
 - Obtain an API key from https://rapidapi.com/apimaker/api/zillow-com1/ by signing up for a RapidAPI account.
 - Replace 'Yourkey' on line 24 with your API key.
 - Run the code in a Python environment and enter an address when prompted.
 The zip code and state of the address will be extracted and used to search for homes in the area.